TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

 }
 ```

 This searches for the word `'New'` in the `city` and `state` fields, and retrieves the document if there is a match in *either* one.
-You'll notice, however, that we're still only running a single query.
-We'll circle back to this when we get to compound queries.
+You'll notice, however, that we're querying both fields for the same value.
+You can't query fields independently with `multi_match`, but you'll see a number of ways around this when we get to compound queries.

 Finally, there's `match_all`, which retrieves all records within the given scope, and is as simple as this: